Excess 14 Spares

 - Spare steering dyneema line

-We were navigating through the Old Evipros Bridge, which requires you to wait ’till they open the bridge due to current.
+We were navigating the Old Evipros Bridge, which requires you to wait until it opens due to the current.
 At 3:30am, we were woken up by the radio saying they were ready for us.
 We went to lift the anchor and switched from our anchor light to our steaming and navigation lights.
 The nav light switch was blinking, indicating a blown fuse, …great.
 A quick check of the wires, and the starboard bow nav light wire just popped off.
 A reset of the fuse and they worked, minus the starboard nav light.
-With no spares, and no place to find a match, we’re waiting weeks for a delivery from Excess to some location we’ll be in the future. - We lost our steaming light from a jib hit.
+With no spares and no place to find a match, we’re waiting weeks for a delivery from Excess to some location we’ll be in the future. - We lost our steaming light from a jib hit.
 Excess is sending a new one.
 As we learn the part number, we’ll likely get another as they’re also pretty unique.

 Blocks, Clutches, Winches